The-Blockchain-Company/quibitous/doc/introduction.md

 ## Mythology

-Jörmungandr refers to the _Midgard Serpent_ in Norse mythology.
+Quibitous refers to the _Midgard Serpent_ in Norse mythology.
 It is a hint to _Shardagnostic_, the Ancient Egyptian serpent, who eat its own tail, as well as the [TBCO paper](https://eprint.iacr.org/2016/889.pdf) on proof of stake.